-- ✓ Online programmes e.g. 'Nessy' to support reading and spelling. - ✓ Special access arrangements are put into place for SATs at end of Y6. - Occupational therapist. - √ 1:1 Speech and language support. - ✓ Pre teaching of specific vocabulary, concepts or methods. - ✓ All interventions/targets/strategies recommended by external professionals are put into place and monitored. - ✓ A brief over view of the needs of all SEND pupils in each class is available for supply teachers. - ✓ Visual timetables. - ✓ Coloured overlays. - ✓ Individual quiet zones outside of the classroom. - ✓ Social, emotional and mental health interventions. - ✓ Outdoor learning mentor opportunities.
+- √ 1:1 Speech and language support.

+- ✓ Pre teaching of specific vocabulary, concepts or methods.

+- ✓ All interventions/targets/strategies recommended by external professionals are put into place and monitored.

+- ✓ A brief over view of the needs of all SEND pupils in each class is available for supply teachers.

+- ✓ Visual timetables.

+- ✓ Coloured overlays.

+- ✓ Individual quiet zones outside of the classroom.

+- ✓ Thrive

+- ✓ Outdoor learning mentor opportunities.